How to Customize a Deep Conditioner for Your Hair

 • You can use a shower cap if desired.

-How Often Should I Deep Condition?
+How Often Should I Deep Condition My Hair?

 How often you deep condition is up to you.
 For best results, deep condition 1-4 times per month.